 There are fifty eight regular species of butterfly that occur in Britain and one more in Ireland.
-Of these I have been fortunate to see and photograph fifty two in the UK and two in Corfu so this can be seen as an on-going project.
+Of these I have been fortunate to see and photograph fifty three in the UK and two in Corfu so this can be seen as an on-going project.
 On this page as well as showing my favourite images I am also giving a little bit of information on each species.

 The wingspan (ws) of butterflies can be quite variable with the females usually the larger.
 Flight periods (fp) are dependent on weather, some hibernating species can appear on a warm January day.
 The food plant (cf) is that of the caterpillar.